AugustMartens/DEVNET-2775-Parking-System/README.md

-# DEVNET-2775 Parking System
+# Firebase Cloud Functions for Parking Management

- # Firebase Cloud Functions Repository  This repository contains an example of Firebase Cloud Functions implemented for a parking management system.  ## Features  The cloud functions in this repository provide the following functionalities:  1. **getCollectionData**: Fetch all data from a specified Firestore collection.
-2. **addtoqueue**: Add a new message to the 'messages' Firestore collection.
-3. **addUser**: Register a new user and add the details to the 'users' Firestore collection.
-4. **nextInQueue**: Process the next entry in the 'queue' Firestore collection and make a POST request to a specified webhook with user details.
-5. **mvresponse**: Process the response from MV, group the data by parking bay, and store the result in the 'parkingfrommv' Firestore collection.
-6. **checkParkingStatus**: Check and update the status of parking bays based on the data in the 'parkingfrommv' Firestore collection.  ## Setup  To get started with this code, clone the repository, and set up Firebase and Firestore in your project.
-Also, ensure that you have set the proper environment variables for your Firebase region and webhook URL.  ## Tech Stack  This project is built using Node.js and Google Firebase, including Firestore and Cloud Functions.  ## Contribution  Feel free to create an issue or submit a pull request if you find a bug or want to contribute to the project.
+This repository contains Firebase Cloud Functions for a parking management system, built using Node.js and Google Firebase.

+**Features:**

+1. **getCollectionData**: Fetches data from a specified Firestore collection.
+2. **addtoqueue**: Adds a new message to the 'messages' Firestore collection.
+3. **addUser**: Registers new users to the 'users' Firestore collection.
+4. **nextInQueue**: Processes next entry in the 'queue' collection and posts user details to a webhook.
+5. **mvresponse**: Processes MV response, groups data by parking bay, and stores results in the 'parkingfrommv' collection.
+6. **checkParkingStatus**: Updates the status of parking bays based on 'parkingfrommv' data.

+To get started, clone the repository and set up Firebase and Firestore.
+Ensure you've set environment variables for Firebase region and webhook URL.

+Contributions are welcome.
 Please follow the existing code style for any contributions.